bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 The `do_compile` function first checks if the `BOOT_IMG_CERTIFICATE_PEM` variable is set and if the `boot.img` file exists.
 If both checks pass, it generates a SHA256 hash of the `boot.img` and writes it to the signature file.
 It also appends a timestamp to the signature file for reference.
 Then, it generates an RSA signature of the `boot.img` using the private key and appends it to the signature file.

-And with that , we have our signed `boot.img` and `boot.sig` files ready for deployment!
+And with that, we have our signed `boot.img` and `boot.sig` files ready for deployment!
 The `do_deploy` function installs the `boot.sig` file to the deploy directory, so the image creation command automatically packs it.

 Lastly, we need to tell bitbake to execute the `do_compile` and `do_deploy` tasks at the appropriate times in the build process by adding them to the task graph.
-We do this by placing the `1do_compile` task before the `do_install` task and the `do_deploy` task before the `do_build` task.
+We do this by placing the `do_compile` task before the `do_install` task and the `do_deploy` task before the `do_build` task.
 We also make sure that the `do_compile` task depends on the deployment of the `boot-img-container` recipe to ensure that the `boot.img` is available for signing.

 With that we have the recipes ready to create and sign the `boot.img`.
 The last step is to make sure that the signed image is used during the build process instead of the default boot files.